- Flat bottom, domed top of body. Color ranges from red to dark burgundy

 - Exoskeleton made of ten fused plates covered in red spines

 - Mouth is at center bottom of animal.
-Called Aristotle’s Lantern (he was the first to describe it!).
+Called Aristotle’s Lantern (he was the first to describe it).
 It is made up of five tooth-like plates that are moved by 60 muscles

 - Length can reach 5 inches in diameter and spines can reach 2-3 inches in length in California.
-In British Columbia, can reach 7 inch diameter with 3 inch long spines.
+In British Columbia, can reach 7 inch diameter with 3 inch long spines

 - Alaska to Baja California, Mexico

-- Rocky, subtidal habitats
+- Found in rocky, subtidal habitats

 - They avoid sand or muddy sediment